lukas-schmid/task-manager-fs/README.md

 Each column can create multiple tasks.
 Clicking on a task let's you add a description, change title, move to another column by selecting the column on the top dropdown or just delete the task again

-## Requirements and user stories

-- ⚠️ (required): I as a user can create to-do items, such as a grocery list.
-- ⚠️ (required): I as another user can collaborate in real-time with user - so that we can (for example) edit our family shopping-list together.
-- I as a user can mark to-do items as “done” - so that I can avoid clutter and focus on things that are still pending.
-- I as a user can create multiple to-do lists where each list has its unique URL that I can share with my friends - so that I could have separate to-do lists for my groceries and work related tasks.